The British Gas font is a typeface unique to British Gas. It has a clear, legible and elegant style.

 sans-serif to allow the operating system to provide the substitute.

-Each of these weights are to be used to ensure variety through our content and messaging, in turn enabling us to create visual clarity, pace and hierarchy.
+Both of these weights are to be used to ensure variety through our content and messaging, in turn enabling us to create visual clarity, pace and hierarchy.

 This helps us to highlight different details and make sure legibility and readability is prominent in all our communications.